Tests for non-small cell lung cancer

-- In some cases an FNA biopsy is done during endoscopic esophageal ultrasound (described below) by passing the needle through the wall of the esophagus.
+- In some patients an FNA biopsy is done during endoscopic esophageal ultrasound (described below) by passing the needle through the wall of the esophagus.

 Bronchoscopy can help the doctor find some tumors or blockages in the larger airways of the lungs, which can often be biopsied during the procedure.

 For this exam, a lighted, flexible fiber-optic tube (called a bronchoscope) is passed through the mouth or nose and down into the windpipe and bronchi.
 The mouth and throat are sprayed first with a numbing medicine.
 You may also be given medicine through an intravenous (IV) line to make you feel relaxed.

-Small instruments can be passed down the bronchoscope to take biopsies (samples of tissue).
+Small instruments can be passed down the bronchoscope to take biopsy samples.
 The doctor can also sample cells from the lining of the airways with a small brush (bronchial brushing) or by rinsing the airways with sterile saltwater (bronchial washing).
 These tissue and cell samples are then looked at under a microscope.

 Ultrasound is a type of imaging test that uses sound waves to create pictures of the inside of your body.
 For this test, a small, microphone-like instrument called a transducer gives off sound waves and picks up the echoes as they bounce off body tissues.
-The echoes are converted by a computer into a black and white image on a computer screen.
+The echoes are converted by a computer into an image on a computer screen.

 For endobronchial ultrasound, a bronchoscope is fitted with an ultrasound transducer at its tip and is passed down into the windpipe.
 This is done with numbing medicine (local anesthesia) and light sedation.